The Best Vintage-Inspired Paint Colors — 6 Expert-Approved Shades for a Touch of Chic Nostalgia

 Vintage home decor is having a real moment, and these experts explain the colors that perfectly encapsulate the timeless aesthetic

-Vintage paint colors are making a contemporary comeback, and they are the perfect choice for anyone looking to give their home an elevated refresh.
-Whether you love the look of a traditional home, or you want to incorporate an antique touch to your space, vintage paint colors are the trend that will never go out of style.
+Vintage paint colors are making a contemporary comeback and are the perfect choice for anyone looking to give their home an elevated refresh.
+Whether you love the look of a traditional home, or you want to incorporate an antique touch into your space, vintage paint colors are the trend that will never go out of style.
 So how do you find a vintage paint that works for you?

-Amy Krane, Architectural Color Consultant, says that especially while shopping for vintage inspired colors, "context is so important when talking about the perception of a color in design.
-You need to look at today’s trends and see what colors have come around again".
-We have seen everything from rich browns, deep purples, and muted greens making their way back into the color scene.
-But in the world of vintage color palettes, these color trends take on a more nuanced, understated persona.
+Amy Krane, Architectural Color Consultant, says that one thing is especially true while shopping for vintage-inspired colors, "context is so important when talking about the perception of a color in design.
+You need to look at today’s trends and see what colors have come around again."
+We have seen everything from rich browns, deep purples, and muted greens making their way back onto the color scene.
+This time around, these hues are taking on a more nuanced, understated persona.

 1. Rich Browns

-Opting for a lighter, more beige shade to the walls with a darker brown on the trim is a lovely way to incorporate a double drenching paint technique.
+Opting for a lighter, more beige shade for the walls with a darker brown on the trim is a lovely way to incorporate the double-drenching paint technique.
 The color's cozy nature brings a warming sensation to a room that is coated in it, while the earth tones ground us back into nature.
 A brown color palette is perfect for a decor scheme that feels inviting yet luxe.

 2. Antique Whites

-Off-whites and neutrals like Edgecomb Gray, Glacier White, and White Opulence from Benjamin Moore can be used to let artwork be the focal point in the space.
+Off-whites and neutrals like Edgecomb Gray, Glacier White, and White Opulence from Benjamin Moore can be used as a backdrop for artwork you want to make the focal point in the space.
 Arianna says "vintage style welcomes offbeat, unique design choices so the paint colors used should highlight the well-loved, curated decor found in these homes."

 3. Golden Ochre Yellows

-Yellow has always been a favorite color of mine, but it can be a bit daunting of a color to try and incorporate in the home.
-The vintage color trend offers a yellow that is more palatable to a chic space — the golden, ochre yellow.
-This shade of the sunshine hue leans into the green territory, to create that vintage and homey feel.
+Yellow has always been a favorite color of mine, but it can be a bit of a daunting color to try and incorporate into the home.
+The vintage color trend offers a yellow that is more palatable to a chic space — golden, ochre yellow.
+This shade of the sunny hue leans into the green territory, to create that vintage and homey feel.

 The more golden take on the yellow feels elevated while still feeling fun.
 To style, Amy says to remember that "color creates the emotional response to a space and color can tie together disparate shapes and forms."
 A color as happy and bold as yellow will work great in a social space, or anywhere you want to invoke a feeling of playful positivity.
 Just keep in mind colors that go well with yellow, so as not to accidentally clash with this prominent color choice.